craftcms/docs/docs/5.x/system/elements.md

 <img src="../images/element-index-view-options.png" alt="Customizing element index columns and sorting">
 </BrowserShot>

 If every field layout that would be used by an element in a source defines the same label override for a field, that label will appear in the column’s header.
 When a consensus cannot be reached, the original field’s label is used.
-This most commonly applies when a source is limited to a single entry type, asset volume, category group, or other property that also defines field layouts.
+This most commonly applies when a source is limited to a single entry type, asset volume, category group, or other quality that also defines field layouts.

 ### Structures